Barbara Hewson

 Barbara Mary Hewson (1961 – 9 January 2021) was an Anglo-Irish barrister with a practice in public law in both the Republic of Ireland and the United Kingdom.
 Hewson specialised in Court of Protection work, human rights, judicial review, and regulatory defence cases.
 She was interested in reproductive health and the rights of pregnant women, the mentally incapacitated and the mentally ill.

 A controversial advocate for lowering the age of consent, in the wake of the Jimmy Savile scandal to end the "persecution of old men", the removal of anonymity in sexual abuse cases and the ending of Operation Yewtree, she was suspended from practice for two years for offensive social media comments in December 2019, a suspension later reduced in light of her terminal illness.

 Education

 Although born in Ireland, Barbara Hewson studied at St. Leonards-Mayfield School, Mayfield, East Sussex (1972–79).
 She studied English at Trinity Hall, University of Cambridge (1979–83).

 She earned her B.A.
-(Hons) and upgraded her degree to a M.A. via the then Polytechnic of Central London, now the University of Westminster, where she obtained her conversion diploma in Law.
+(Hons) later upgraded to an M.A as is customary for Oxford and Cambridge degrees.
+She obtained a Diploma in Law at the Polytechnic of Central London, now the University of Westminster.
 In 1985, she was called to the Bar of England and Wales.
 In 1987, Hewson began her career in the Chancery bar, doing cases about wills, land and trusts, and she then joined a chambers specialising in EC and public law.